GrzegorzPustulka/Olx-Apartment-finder-GUI/README.md

 - <b> smtplib </b>: Automatic sending of e-mails
 - <b> dataclass </b>: Data storage
 - <b> pandas </b> Saving data in dataframe and saving it to excel
+- <b> pillow </b> gets the size of the photo to set the size of the window in which map of districts is displayed

 ## Screens shots